 This printer yields a large number of black and color prints, meaning you won't need to replace the toner cartridges regularly.
 You can further increase the yield with XL cartridges (HP 206X).
 The HP Smart app warns you when the toner is low, but the printer will keep printing even if the quality has degraded.
 The HP Color LaserJet Pro M282nw and HP Color LaserJet Pro M283fdn variants use the HP 207A toner cartridges, which are identical to the HP 206A cartridges but sold in Europe only.

 The HP LaserJet Pro M283cdw has excellent scanner features.
-Its automatic feeder makes it easy to process multi-page and double-sided documents.
-You need to install the HP Scan app to use duplex scanning, though, because the HP Smart app doesn't support it.
+Its automatic feeder makes it easy to process multi-page documents.
+You need to install the HP Scan app to use duplex scanning, though, because the printer can't do it automatically, and the HP Smart app doesn't support it.
 Its optical character recognition feature lets you save scans as searchable PDFs, but it's software-based, meaning you need to install the HP Smart app to use it.
 The OCR works well; it only makes mistakes when there are special characters.
-The HP Color LaserJet Pro M282nw and HP Color LaserJet Pro M283fdn variants don't support duplex scanning.
+If you want a similar printer with automatic duplex scanning, check out the Brother MFC-L8905CDW.

 The scan quality is good.
 Black text looks clear, but white text on a colored background is harder to see.
 Colors are okay; they look a tad washed out.
 Not all of the finer elements come through clearly, which isn't ideal if you're looking to digitize graphics or photos.